-Initializing Audit Trails: The System Administrator (SA) of a system at a bank starts her system at about 7:00 a.m. each weekday.
+Initializing Audit Trails: The System Administrator at a bank starts her system at about 7:00 a.m. each weekday.
 Few other employees log in before 9:00 a.m.
-On July 7, 1987, she starts the system.
+On July 5, 1988, she starts the system.
 She has the following line in her PRIMOS.COMI file: